+In the borehole case, the standard format is not allowed

 (b) Common-current Format:

 In this format, data are grouped by the current electrode locations.
 For each current (XA, XB), there should be N lines containing the potential electrode locations, data and standard deviation (optional).
 The file structure for the "common-current" format obs.dat is as follows: